About the tour.

 Winding along quiet country backroads in the towns north of Vermont's small but vibrant state capitol, Montpelier - from Morse Farm through the hamlets of Adamant, Maple Corners, and Wrightsville.
 The route starts gently, and becomes more aggressive on the longer tours.
 Each course is well marked with arrows and signs, with 4 rest stops conveniently placed.
 A celebratory cook out awaits your return to Morse Farm, free for all riders and any who come to cheer you on.

 - Tour maps.
 Choose from 3 - designed by Olympic cyclist Pavel Cherkasov - inviting all exuberances to flourish.
+Each map includes also cue sheet, elevation profile and rest stop schedule.

 Sign-in and start riding anytime between 8 and 10.
 All riders can begin at the time that works best for them, between opening of registration at 8 AM and the closing of registration at 10 AM.